Jennings Electronic Industries (JEI) J40

 An early Jennings J40

 An early Jennings J40, secondary panel at rear.
 The back panel has a central cut-out similar to the ones that Denney devised for the Beatles' early AC50 speaker cabinets.
-Denney of course was Tom's right-hand man at the new company.

 Serial number 546

 Power section at rear, as in the amp above.
 Note too that the graphics on the control panel are different from those of the amps below.
+Serial number plate of the early type, no mention of patents at foot.

 From this point, "standard" J40s